 About treatment for PCD at Children’s

-Diagnosis of PCD requires a thorough evaluation and treatment is often overseen by a lung doctor.
+Diagnosis of Primary ciliary dyskinesia requires a thorough evaluation and treatment is often overseen by a lung doctor.
 Our program combines the collaborative efforts of pediatric pulmonologists, pediatric otolaryngologists (ENT), geneticists, cardiologists, neonatologists, respiratory therapists, pulmonary technologists, pathologists and many support staff members.

 We are pleased to be a part of the PCD Foundation’s Clinical and Research Center Network and are committed to improving the lives of those affected by PCD.